skip to Main Content

 Call 800-359-5690 for a FREE Consultation

 As the Christmas shopping season begins, you may be considering what to get the person in your life who has everything.
 Although arming vehicles with cameras has grown in popularity, there may still be some drivers who aren’t familiar with the benefits of on-dash mounted cameras.
-Simply known as dashcams, these nifty devices have dropped in price making them a far more affordable Christmas gift for the driver in your life.
-In addition to their affordability, dash cams can save a lot of heartache in the aftermath of a crash.
-They have the ability to turn a “he-said-she-said” situation into one of concrete proof that you were not at-fault for your injuries.
-Dashcams can capture every sound and images of events both inside of the vehicle, as well as on the road.
+Simply known as dashcams, these nifty devices are an affordable Christmas gift for any driver in your life.

 Dashcams have the ability to record inside and outside of the vehicle.
 Getting video evidence of a car crash can go a long way in your personal injury claim.
 In many cases, businesses with security footage of your crash may be hesitant to turn over video evidence.
 Hiring a personal injury attorney immediately after a crash may help preserve this evidence and prove your case.
 But if you wait too long, or if there is no video of your crash, having a dashcam may help prove the truth is on your side.

-5. Fight a ticket
+5. Fight a Ticket

-What are the cons of having a dashcam?
+What are the Cons of Having a Dashcam?

 The Carlson Law Firm Cares